lbaw-admin/lbaw-laravel-2017-18/README.md

 ## Prepare your development environment

-To prepare you computer for development you need to install some software, namely docker, php and the php package manager composer.
+To prepare you computer for development you need to install some software, namely _docker_, _php_ and the php package manager _composer_.

-We recommend using an ubuntu distribution that ships php7.1.
+We recommend using an _ubuntu_ distribution that ships _php 7.1_.
 You can install the required software with:

     sudo apt-get install git php composer docker-compose